oleksandrbyk/blog/content/blog/2019-11-05-october-19-dvc-heartbeat.md

 - Seeing [Dmitry Petrov](https://twitter.com/FullStackML) being really happy one
   day:

-<blockquote class="twitter-tweet"><p lang="en" dir="ltr">.<a href="https://twitter.com/martinfowler?ref_src=twsrc%5Etfw">@martinfowler</a>&#39;s books and his website were always the source of programming wisdom 💎 His Refactoring book is the first book I recommend to developers.<br><br>Now they write about ML lifecycle and automation.
+<blockquote class="twitter-tweet" data-lang="en" data-dnt="true" data-theme="light"><p lang="en" dir="ltr">.<a href="https://twitter.com/martinfowler?ref_src=twsrc%5Etfw">@martinfowler</a>&#39;s books and his website were always the source of programming wisdom 💎 His Refactoring book is the first book I recommend to developers.<br><br>Now they write about ML lifecycle and automation.
 I’m especially excited because they use <a href="https://twitter.com/DVCorg?ref_src=twsrc%5Etfw">@DVCorg</a> that we’ve created. <a href="https://t.co/HwswZqjOsb">https://t.co/HwswZqjOsb</a></p>&mdash; Dmitry Petrov (@FullStackML) <a href="https://twitter.com/FullStackML/status/1169403554290814976?ref_src=twsrc%5Etfw">September 5, 2019</a></blockquote>

 <hr />

-We at DVC.org are so happy every time we discover an article featuring DVC or addressing one of the burning ML issues we are trying to solve.
+We at [DVC.org](https://dvc.org) are so happy every time we discover an article featuring DVC or addressing one of the burning ML issues we are trying to solve.
 Here are some of the links that caught our eye past month:

 - **Continuous Delivery for Machine Learning by [Danilo Sato](https://twitter.com/dtsato),